sherryduong93/Anime_Recommender/README.md

 <br>On average, each anime has 638 ratings, median number of ratings provided per anime is 57
 ![image](images/rating_count_dist.png)
 <br>For a simple collaborative filter recommenders, I want to recommend the most popular movies from our most active users.
 I will be removing all users with less than 300 ratings, and all animes with less than 2500 ratings.
-<br>This leaves us with 4326 users, and 694 anime.
-This leaves us with 1M reviews.
+<br>This leaves us with 4326 users, 694 anime, and 1M reviews.
 <br>The model functions for below KNN/SVD are stored in src/Popular_CollabFilt.py.
 ### KNN Collaborative Filter
 Explored simple KNN & SVD based collaborative filter models, imputing the NaN's with zeros, average per user, and average per anime.
 The exploration of this process can be viewed in Notebooks/Simple_CF.ipynb.